'I didn't look up to rugby players. I idolised Nadal'

-Ryan Baird: Ireland lock on fishing, Rafael Nadal, meeting Paul O'Connell and the Springboks
+Ryan Baird: Ireland lock on fishing, Rafael Nadal, Paul O'Connell and the Springboks

 Last updated on .From the section Irish Rugby